-Why not go a step beyond a plate and personalise the experience with this lovely Santa’s Treat Board from Freja Custom Creations?
+Why not go a step beyond a plate and personalise the experience with a Santa’s Treat Board.

 Hang up the Stockings

 Of course the most important part of the Christmas Eve ritual is hanging up the stockings.
 We thought these candy cane stocking holders looked super cute and handy for attaching them to the mantelpiece.
-Find something similar on Amazon.co.uk and Amazon.com.
+Also available from Amazon.co.ukand Amazon.com.